-The Remuneration Committee is responsible to review the policy for remuneration of the Directors and other senior management of the Group and to make recommendations to the Board on the remuneration packages of each Director and senior management.
-The Group's policy for remuneration (including basic salary and performance bonus) of the Directors and other senior management is based on skills, knowledge, involvement and performance of the individuals by reference to the Company's performance and profitability, as well as industry practice.
+The Remuneration Committee is responsible to review the policy for remuneration of the Directors and other Senior Management of the Group and to make recommendations to the Board on the remuneration packages of each Director and senior management to assess performance of the Executive

+Directors of the Company and to approve the terms of Executive Directors' service contracts.
+The Group's policy for remuneration (including basic salary and performance bonus) of the Directors and other Senior Management is based on skills, knowledge, involvement and performance of the individuals by reference to the Company's performance and profitability, as well as industry practice.

-The emoluments of senior management by band for the year ended 31 December 2021 is set out in the section headed "Biographical Details of and Remunerations to Directors and Senior Management" in the Report of the Directors.
+The emoluments of Senior Management by band for the year ended 31 December 2022 is set out in the section headed "Biographical Details of and Remunerations to Directors and Senior Management" in the Report of the Directors.